Family Worship with Little Ones

 Q: This sounds so beautiful and what I hope for my family.
 But I am just not sure how to do family worship right now.
 My son is only 1 1/2 and only says 5 words.
 I’m not sure how to engage him in this.
 What tips do you have for doing family worship with really little kids?

-A: Dear Laura, I’m so glad you have a desire to share in worship with your little one as a family.
+A: Dear Laura, I’m so glad you have a desire to share in family worship with your toddler as a family.
 You know, babies and toddlers understand so much more than they are able to express and it’s never too early to begin teaching your little one about Jesus, the wonders of creation, and how much their Heavenly Father loves them.

-First of all, don’t expect your son to want to sit still for a lengthy period of time – which you probably already realize.
+First of all, don’t expect your son to want to sit still for a lengthy period of time – which you probably already realize and I know that sometimes that cause all kinds of frustrations.
 But, that doesn’t mean he can’t enjoy the time with you, however short.
-And, with consistency you’ll soon see your son looking forward to that time each night!
+And, with consistency you’ll soon see your son looking forward to that time each night and I expect his behavior duing worship time will get better and better over time!

 I would suggest that you say the same thing before worship.
 Something like, “It’s time for worship!” in a sing song voice with lots of enthusiasm.